-To say that Jesus was fully God while a human yet he lost or set aside or lay aside or gave up these powerful omni-attributes or other ones does not work.
+To say that Jesus was true God while a true human yet he lost or set aside or lay aside or gave up these powerful omni-attributes or other ones does not work.
 God cannot lose attributes and still remain God.
 It is best to say that Jesus took them with him at his incarnation, but they were hidden behind his humanity–yes, even when he was a baby lying in a manger.
 So, for example, if the Father had willed, the divine attribute of omnipotence could have manifested in the baby Jesus and flattened the soldiers whom Herod sent to kill him.
 Since the baby did not have a fully developed will accompanied by knowledge, the Father alone could have done this through his Son.
 But the Father wanted Jesus to experience his full humanity and Joseph and Mary to learn how to be good parents and take care of his Son, who was on loan to them.
 Instead, the Father sent an angel in a dream, who told him to flee to Egypt (Matt.
 2:13).

 Here are the verses that affirm Jesus’s two natures in one person: